Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 BOSH - Helpful for deploying CloudFoundry

 Neat trick  - you can use ERB templates in your .kitchen.yml to handle multiple platforms.
-[Miah has an example of this technique in her .kitchen.yml files](https://github.com/miah/chef-redis/blob/master/.kitchen.yml)
+[Miah has an example of this technique in her .kitchen.yml files](https://github.com/miah/chef-redis/blob/master/.kitchen.yml).
+This is a helpful way to avoid big-ass .kitchen.yml files.
+Many people were hoping to avoid having big-ass Vagrantfiles with all your platform-permutations and this is a technique unique to Test Kitchen.

 ## What will we do now?
 What needs to happen next?